SignTools/SignTools/INSTALL.md

 #### 3.1.1.
 Preparing

 1. Register for [ngrok](https://ngrok.com/)
-1. Get the [iSH](https://ish.app/) app on your phone
+2. Get the [iSH](https://ish.app/) app on your phone
-1. Move the configuration files from sections `2.1.` and `2.2.` to your phone.
+3. Move the configuration files from sections `2.1.` and `2.2.` to your phone.
 You can use any method, like [iTunes](https://www.apple.com/us/itunes/) or [iMazing](https://imazing.com/).
 It doesn't matter where you put the files as long as you can access them from the Files app on your phone
-1. Open the Files app on your phone
+4. Open the Files app on your phone
-1. In the top-right corner, click on the three dots and select `Edit`
+5. In the top-right corner, click on the three dots and select `Edit`
-1. Enable (toggle) the `iSH` entry under `Locations`
+6. Enable (toggle) the `iSH` entry under `Locations`
-1. Move the files you just copied from your computer to the `iSH` location you just enabled, inside the directory `root`
+7. Move the files you just copied from your computer to the `iSH` location you just enabled, inside the directory `root`
-1. Open the `iSH` app on your phone.
+8. Open the `iSH` app on your phone.
 It may take some time before text shows up.
-1. Type `ls` and press enter.
+9. Type `ls` and press enter.
 If you did everything correctly, you should see the names of the files you just moved in
+10. Type `apk add curl` and press enter

 #### 3.1.2.
 Installing